Your Property Assessment

 Maximum Assessed Value (MAV)

 A property's Maximum Assessed Value (MAV) is the taxable value limit established for each property.
 The first MAV for each property was set in the 1997-98 tax year.
 For that year, the MAV was the property's 1995-96 RMV minus 10 percent.
 For example, if a residential property had a RMV of $100,000 for the 1995-96 tax year, its 1997-98 MAV would have been $90,000.
-MAV can increase for only two reasons: a three (3) percent annual increase or specific property events called exceptions.
+MAV can increase for only two reasons.

 1. Three Percent Increase

-For tax years after 1997-98, MAV is defined as the greater of the prior year's MAV or the
+For tax years after 1997-98, MAV is derived as the greater of the prior year's MAV or the

-prior year's Assessed Value increased by 3 percent.
+prior year's Assessed Value increased by three (3) percent.
 For the majority of Washington County

-- Changes in the property value as the result of new property or new improvements to property,
+- Changes in the property value as the result of new property or new improvements to property.
+These property events from minor construction will generally increase RMV, although they may not change MAV,

 - The property is partitioned or subdivided,